David Martin-Robinson: College career

 Martin-Robinson became a tight end at Temple.
 He redshirted as a freshman in 2018, seeing little playing time, although he was one of only five true freshmen to play for the Owls that year.
 He had five catches for 64 yards in the 2019 season while playing in 13 games, mainly as a backup.
 He caught 11 passes for 147 yards in four games during the 2020 season.
 He missed two months of the 2021 season due to injury, only catching four passes for 61 yards in five games.
 The following year, he was named fourth-team All-American Athletic Conference (AAC) by Phil Steele after having 33 receptions for 366 yards and two touchdowns.
 Martin-Robinson returned for a final season in 2023, as all players were given an extra year of eligibility due to the COVID-19 pandemic.
 He had a career-best season in 2023, being named second-team All-AAC while totaling 40 receptions for 537 yards and four touchdowns.
 In his collegiate career, he recorded 94 catches for 1,177 yards and six touchdowns, being one of three tight ends in school history with over 1,000 receiving yards.

 Professional career

 After going unselected in the 2024 NFL draft, Martin-Robinson signed with the Tennessee Titans as an undrafted free agent.
 Martin-Robinson was notably among the 53 players to make the Titans' initial Week 1 roster.
 He appeared in the last five games of the 2024 season, making his professional debut during Week 14's game against the Jacksonville Jaguars.
 He finished his rookie year with one reception and two tackles on special teams.

+Martin-Robinson began the 2025 campaign as one of Tennessee's backup tight ends.
+In Week 6 against the Las Vegas Raiders, Martin-Robinson scored his first career touchdown on a one-yard reception from Cam Ward.